RemoteTechnologiesGroup/RemoteTech/modders/settings.md

 ## Miscellaneous

 `ThrottleTimeWarp` (default = True)
-: If set, the flight computer will automatically come out of time warp just before executing a queued command.
+: If set, the flight computer will automatically come out of time warp a few seconds before executing a queued command.
 If unset, the player is responsible for making sure the craft is not in time warp during scheduled actions.

 ##Appendix: Root Range Model